latchset/kryoptic/README.md

-This is an experimental pkcs11 token written in rust
+This is a pkcs11 soft token written in rust

 # Dependencies

  * rustc
  * openssl dependencies
+ * sqlite

 # Setup